 Growing demand for Multifocal Contact Lenses

 Changing demographics, more active lifestyles and the fact that many new presbyopes are existing contact lens wearers are all growing demand for a multifocal contact lens that allows eye care professionals to continue to deliver excellent care.
 In this webinar you will learn how the needs of the ageing eye are met by the new generation of multifocal contact lenses and the technical features they have for advanced performance.

 Professor Phil Morgan

-The return of eye care practices to normal operations over the summer of 2020 provides an excellent opportunity to re-evaluate systems, procedures, attitudes and habits around eyecare.
-For teenages, there is good evidence that contact lenses transform lives, but how do we ensure we are providing the most appropriate lenses to meet their needs and how can we ensure these patients remain happy contact lens wearers into adulthood?
+The return of more patients to eye care practices over the summer of 2020 provides an excellent opportunity to re-evaluate systems, procedures, attitudes and habits around eyecare.
+For teenages, there is good evidence that contact lenses transform lives, but how do we ensure we are providing the most appropriate contact lenses to meet their needs and how can we ensure these patients remain happy wearers into adulthood?
 This session will address these questions.